 (3) Under the individual options waiver, payment for environmental accessibility adaptations shall not exceed seven thousand five hundred dollars per project.

-(4) Under the level one waiver, payment for environmental accessibility adaptations, personal emergency response systems, and specialized medical equipment and supplies, alone or in combination, shall not exceed six thousand dollars within a three-year period.
+(4) Under the level one waiver, payment for environmental accessibility adaptations, home-delivered meals, personal emergency response systems, remote monitoring, remote monitoring equipment, and specialized medical equipment and supplies, alone or in combination, shall not exceed seven thousand five hundred dollars within a three-year period.

 R.C.
 119.032 review dates: 03/19/2017